selfrank/ToDoList/README.md

 About: This exersise was a lesson in learning React refactoring form components and parent/child relationships.

 To setup:

-1.Index.html runs lays out the divs that need to appear on the page 2.Index.js has the render compontents for React.
+1. Index.html runs lays out the divs that need to appear on the page</br>
+2. Index.js has the render compontents for React.</br>
-3. Forms.js handles the state and adds items to the list.
+3. Forms.js handles the state and adds items to the list. </br>
 4. todo.js handles the removal of items onClick

 MIT License